mktrevor/pa_trevorar/DesignDocument.md

-# Design Document for PA1
+# Design Document for PA1 - Trevor Reed

 ## Purpose/Overview
 > This piece of software will emulate a basic social networking platform.
 It will do this by storing information and ID's for multiple users and keeping track of the connections between different users.
 Also, it will be able to read GML files to create new users and create GML files from the user information.